SpacehuhnTech/Huhnitor/README.md

 3. Plug in your deauther
 4. Have fun using the command line interface of the [ESP8266 Deauther](https://github.com/SpacehuhnTech/esp8266_deauther) :slightly_smiling_face:

+If you wouldn't like to use the automatic method of determining the correct serial port, use the argument `--no-auto` when starting
+The Huhnitor to pick manually.

 ## Drivers

 Your deauther is not detected when plugged in?